KimtVak8143/LeetCodeDSA/DailyReport.md

   - then forming the string of that, and subsequently into int form
   - then for k times, performing sum() on each int in integer-string
   - return string later

+## 17 September 2021

+- Add Digits - 258
+  - simple algo of divide by 10 and add

+-